metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `admin_groups` (List of String) AdminGroups defines a list of groups, whose members are considered to have admin-privileges by the Loki Operator.Setting this to an empty array disables admin groups.By default the following groups are considered admin-groups: - system:cluster-admins - cluster-admin - dedicated-admin
+- `admin_groups` (List of String) AdminGroups defines a list of groups, whose members are considered to have admin-privileges by the Loki Operator.
+Setting this to an empty array disables admin groups.
+By default the following groups are considered admin-groups: - system:cluster-admins - cluster-admin - dedicated-admin